caiosabadin/notes/sass/tutorial.md

 It is good practice to enforce the character encoding.

-Do that right before anything else on the stylesheet:
+Put this right before anything else on the stylesheet:

 ```scss
 @charset 'utf-8';